 Course website on Moodle

 However, if all you're looking for is a course to complete the math minor, there are other choices which may be better options.
 MA211 is basically a course in writing mathematical proofs, and as such requires you to do a lot of just that: writing proofs.
-It is a pre- or co-requisite for upper-division mathematics and computer science courses (such as MA311, MA313, MA314, MA321, MA322, and CS344, CS345, CS447, CS456) which require reading and writing mathematical proofs.
+LOTS of proofs.
+MA211 is a pre- or co-requisite for upper-division theoretical mathematics and computer science courses (such as MA311, MA313, MA314, MA321, MA322, and CS344, CS345, CS447, CS456) which require reading and writing mathematical proofs.
+Many students whose interest isn't in math (and proofs) find MA211 difficult.

 NOTE CAREFULLY: Be sure to get the Brief Edition--do NOT get the larger (and more expensive) text Discrete Mathematics with Applications.